I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 Um, can’t handle.

 Minor annoyances and inconveniences, but you can wipe them out without much effort by installing LastPass!
-I’d heard of it for months — likely you, too — but until I installed it the other month, I had no idea how great it was.
+I’d heard of it for months—likely you, too —but until I installed it a few months ago, I had no idea how great it was.

 - Install LastPass in your browser and create an account.